kawamichal/Art_by_Anna/README.md

 - Celery

 # Credits
 All of the art presented in the app belongs to my wife, Anna Ilnicka - Jarosiewicz.
-Do not copy/use. without credit To learn more about her art, please visit:
+Do not copy/use without credit.
+To learn more about her art, please visit:
 - www.facebook.com/art.by.anna.ilnicka.kawa/
 - www.instagram.com/art.by.anna.ilnicka.kawa/